Jonathan Will

 This paper discusses the sharing aspect of data, with a particular focus on increasing resource efficiency when storing and exchanging potentially large amounts of data.

-A complete list of my co-authored papers is available on my Google Scholar profile.
+A complete list of more than 20 papers I co-authored during my time in research is available on my Google Scholar profile.